-A Birth Certificate Assistant will contact you within two business days of delivery to interview you for information to complete the birth certificate worksheet.
+A Birth Certificate Assistant from Akron General will contact you within two business days of delivery to interview you for information to complete the birth certificate worksheet.
 The information requested will include baby's full name and information on parents, including education, social security number, medical history pertaining to pregnancy, plus any other information needed to complete the birth certificate worksheet.

 - The birth certificate may be obtained by sending an application, the required fee and a self-addressed, stamped envelope to the State of Ohio Bureau of Vital Statistics.
 The application is in your “Caring for You and Your Baby” folder.

 - The State of Ohio Bureau of Vital Statistics is the only agency that can issue a birth certificate.
 The hospital is not able to order or provide birth certificates.

 - The birth certificate takes 10 days after delivery date and may not be obtained prior to this time.